mialkin/docs/testing/bdd.md

 [↑ Specflow](https://specflow.org) is a free and open source BDD framework that provides test automation for .NET, based on the Gherkin specification language.

 [↑ Xunit.Gherkin.Quick](https://github.com/ttutisani/Xunit.Gherkin.Quick) is a lightweight BDD test framework that targets .NET Standard.
-It parses Gherkin language and executes Xunit tests corresponding to scenarios.
+It parses Gherkin language and executes xUnit tests corresponding to scenarios.